Huemul Circuit Trek Overview

 Day three presents arguably the most frustrating challenge of the Huemul Circuit trek: the brutal downhill decline after Paso Huemul.
 Any frustrations will eventually vanish, however, as the spectacular beauty of an iceberg filled Lago Viedma will serve as a reward at the end of the day.

-From Paso del Viento campground the route will gradually descend until you are nearly level with the South Patagonian Ice Field.
+After camping at the Paso del Viento sites, the route will gradually descend until you are nearly level with the South Patagonian Ice Field.
 The incredible views continue as you climb slowly towards Paso Huemul.
 Although hiking the pass doesn’t present the same challenges of Paso del Viento, it is building up to something big.

 I was blessed with great weather for the third consecutive day, but I have heard that winds on Paso Huemul can be just as strong as on Paso del Viento.
 I wouldn’t know though.
-The weather was suspiciously tranquil for me.
+The weather along the Huemul Circuit had been suspiciously tranquil for me.

 Atop Paso Huemul I was rewarded with views of the massive Lago Viedma dotted with icebergs in the distance.
 From up top, the decline doesn’t look too daunting, but it’s the rate at which you descend that presents the real challenge — 700 vertical meters (2300 feet) over 1189 meters (3900 feet) of trail.

 The Descent from Hell